Multi-wavelength Emission from Jets and Magnetically Arrested Disks in Nearby Radio Galaxies: Application to M87: Jet-MAD Model

 In the MAD model, we consider five particle species: thermal electrons, primary electrons, primary protons, secondary electron-positron pairs produced by the Breit-Wheeler process, and those by the Bethe-Heitler process ($p+\gamma \rightarrow p+e^+ + e^-$).

-Thermal electrons emit multi-wavelength photons via synchrotron and Comptonization processes.
-We determine the temperature of the thermal electrons by equating the heating rate with the cooling rate.
-We consider that the MHD turbulence heats up the thermal electrons. \citet{Kawazura2020} shows that when the compressive wave is dominant, the ratio of the electron-proton heating rate is approximated to be compressive-to-Alfv\'enic wave power ratio:
+Thermal electrons emit multi-wavelength photons via the synchrotron and Comptonization processes.
+We determine the thermal electron temperature by equating the electron heating rate with the cooling rate.
+We consider that the MHD turbulence heats up the thermal electron.
+Electron heating processes by collisionless MHD turbulence in the MADs are still under debate \citep[cf.][]{Kawazura2020}.
+Then, we give the ratio of electron-proton heating rate, $Q_i/Q_e$, as a parameter, and we set $Q_i/Q_e \simeq 10$.

-where $Q_i$ is the proton heating rate, $Q_e$ is the electron heating rate, $P_{\rm compr}$ is the compressive wave power, and $P_{\rm AW}$ is the Alfv\'enic wave power.
-The wave power ratio in the MAD has not been established yet.
-We give $Q_i/Q_e$ as a parameter, which is set to be 10.
-Since the accretion flow is in the MAD state, the plasma beta is likely lower than 1.
-Then, $Q_i/Q_e \simeq 10$ corresponds to $R_{\rm low} \simeq 10$ in the $R_{\rm low} - R_{\rm high }$ prescription \citep[see][]{Moscibrodzka2016}, and $R_{\rm low} \simeq 10$ is favored by the polarization observation of M87 \citep{EHT2021VIII}.
 The cooling rates of the thermal electrons are calculated in the same manner as \citet{Kimura2015}.
 For M87, the accretion rate is low, and then, the bremsstrahlung is inefficient as a cooling process because of the low electron number density.

-Primary electrons and protons are accelerated by the MHD turbulence and emit nonthermal synchrotron radiation.
-The energy distribution of nonthermal particles is required to calculate the photon spectra.
-To obtain the nonthermal energy distribution, we solve the energy transport equation by assuming the one-zone and steady-state approximations \citep[see Equation (3) of][]{Kimura2020}.
-We use the injection term as a power-law form whose index is $s_{\rm inj}$ with an exponential cutoff as in Equation (5) of \citet{Kimura2020}.
-The maximum energy of the particles is determined by equating the acceleration timescale with the energy loss timescale.
+MHD turbulence accelerates the primary electrons and protons which emit nonthermal synchrotron radiation \citep{Lynn+2014, Kimura2016, KimuraTomida2019, SunBai2021}.
+To obtain the energy distributions of the nonthermal particles, we solve the energy transport equation with the one-zone and steady-state approximations, and we use the injection term as a power-law form with an exponential cutoff (see Appendix \ref{MAD model}).
+We estimate the cutoff energy of the particles by equating the acceleration timescale with the loss timescale.

-As the acceleration process, we consider stochastic acceleration by the MHD turbulence with a hard-sphere-like diffusion coefficient:
+As the acceleration process, we consider stochastic acceleration by the MHD turbulence with a hard-sphere-like diffusion coefficient.
+Within the diffusion process, we write the effective mean free path as $\eta_{\rm turb}H$, where $H$ is the scale height of the accretion flow and $\eta_{\rm turb}$ is the numerical factor.
+We consider the relevant cooling processes (synchrotron, Bethe-Heitler, photomeson production), diffusive escape, and infall to the BH for the loss processes.